mgoldcoin/mgold/en/platform-features/smart-contracts.md

 You can start writing your Waves Smart Contract by:

-1. Watching the following video Tutorial.
+1. Watching the following video Tutorials.
 2. Reading our guide and smart contracts documentation.

 ## Video Tutorials